khajani/reFlex-arduino/README.md

 # 🦾 ReFlex: The Teleoperated Hand
 ReFlex is a **teleoperated robotic hand** project where a wooden hand mimics the real-time finger movements of the user.
 By wearing a sensor glove equipped with **flex sensors**, the bending of each finger is captured and translated into proportional movements of the wooden hand.
 The hand uses a **string–elastic tendon system**, inspired by **human biomechanics**, that mimics the how tendons pull fingers closed and ligaments restore them

+## 🚀 Features

+-🦾 Real-time teleoperation of a robotic hand
+-🩺 Biomechanics-inspired tendon–ligament mechanism
+-💵 Low-cost prototype using accessible materials
+-💫 Expandable for haptics, force feedback, or more advanced control

 ## ⚙️ How It Works

 1. The user wears a glove fitted with flex sensors on each finger